Consider Age-Friendly Fields

 Consider Self-employment

+Many older workers have learned over the years to be self-starters.
+This can make older workers more tailored for self-employment than many of their younger and less disciplined counterparts.
+If you are looking to change out of your current career but not quite sure what career to move into, then perhaps you may want to consider a career as your own boss, working for yourself.
 Older age can be a great time to take a lifelong hobby and turn it into a small business.
 Turn a passion for baking into a bakery.
 Turn a passion for drawing into a freelance graphic design job.
 You do not need to wait for someone else to find you employable to hire yourself and get busy making money doing what you love.
 As the BLS notes, older workers are more likely to be self-employed than younger workers.
-Certain fields lend themselves well to self-employment, notably the following:
+Certain fields lend themselves well to self-employment, notably the following:- Agricultural managers including ranchers and farmers

 - Animal trainers